Hazing, Harassment, Bullying, Threats, Assault, Intimidation, Menacing, and/or Other Illegal Discrimination Complaint Procedures - Staff

-The following definitions and procedures shall be used for reporting, investigating and resolving complaints of hazing, harassment, intimidation, bullying, threats, assault and/or other discrimination by district employees or third parties.
+The following definitions and procedures shall be used for reporting, investigating and resolving complaints of hazing, harassment, intimidation, bullying, cyberbullying and menacing.

-“Harassment, intimidation or bullying” means any intentional act that takes place on District property, or at any District-sponsored activity, which subjects an individual or group to unwanted, abusive behavior of a nonverbal, verbal, written (including those that are electronically transmitted), or physical nature, including but not limited to ones shown to be motivated by any characteristic in RCW 49.60.215 (places of public accommodation: age, race; color; national origin; the presence of any sensory, mental, or physical disability; the use of a trained dog guide or service animal by a person with a disability; sexual orientation, including gender identity, or sex) when an act:
+- “Harassment, intimidation or bullying” means any intentional act that takes place on District property, or at any District-sponsored activity, which subjects an individual or group to unwanted, abusive behavior of a nonverbal, verbal, written (including those that are electronically transmitted), or physical nature, including but not limited to ones shown to be motivated by any characteristic in RCW 49.60.215 (places of public accommodation: age, race; color; national origin; the presence of any sensory, mental, or physical disability; the use of a trained dog guide or service animal by a person with a disability; marital status, sexual orientation, including gender identity, or sex, source of income, cultural background, or socioeconomic status when an act:

 - Physically harming a staff member or damaging a staff member's property;